U.S. Opioid Death Statistics

 Opioid death rates vary greatly by state, and exhibit signs of regional clustering.
 West Virginia has the highest death rate, and its neighboring states in the Rust Belt also rank high.
 In recent years, the New England region has also experienced a surge in opioid-related deaths.
-Note: to see different years on the map, drag the time-slider.

 How does the opioid death rate differ by demographics?